Subsequence Matching and LCS under Cartesian-Tree Equivalence: Preliminaries

-A string $Q$ is said to be a \emph{CT-subsequence} of a string $S$ if there is a subsequence $P$ of $S$ such that $\CT(Q) = \CT(P)$.
-A string $Q$ is said to be a \emph{common CT-subsequence} of two strings $S$ and $T$ if $Q$ is a CT subsequence of both $S$ and $T$.
-A string $Q$ is said to be a \emph{longest common CT-subsequence} (\emph{CT-LCS}) of $S$ and $T$ if there are no CT common subsequences of $S$ and $T$ longer than $Q$.
+A string $Q$ is said to be a \emph{common CT-subsequence} of two strings $S$ and $T$ if $Q$ is a CT-subsequence of both $S$ and $T$.
+A string $Q$ is said to be a \emph{longest common CT-subsequence} (\emph{CT-LCS}) of $S$ and $T$ if there are no common CT-subsequences of $S$ and $T$ longer than $Q$.
+We show an example of CT-LCS in Fig.~\ref{fig:ctlcs}.
 The length of CT-LCS of strings $S$ and $T$ is denoted by $\ctlcs(S,T)$.
-We show an example of CT-LCS in Fig.~\ref{fig:ctlcs}